FredHutch/sas-transport/docs/design.md

 Purpose
 ============

-The primary purpose of this library is to be able to generate SAS datasets for submission to the FDA.
+The primary purpose of this library is to be able to generate SAS transport datasets for submission to the FDA.

-The secondary purpose is to accept as data as input from SAS programmers where CSV is not practical.
+A secondary purpose is to accept as data as input from SAS programmers where CSV is not practical.

 Requirements
 ------------